ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/base/zoom.md

 ## Breakout rooms

-During hands-on sections of the course, breakout rooms may be opened to allow many participants to receive one-on-one assistance at the same time.
+During hands-on sections of the course, breakout rooms may be opened to allow many participants to do group work, or receive one-on-one assistance.
 When breakout rooms are opened, you will receive an invitation to join.

 <img src="https://raw.githubusercontent.com/ucdavis-bioinformatics-training/ucdavis-bioinformatics-training.presentations/master/misc/zoom/breakout_invite.png" alt="invitation to join breakout room" width="600px"/>